nuclio/nuclio-sdk/hack/k8s/install/minikube/README.md

 ```

 Finally, add $(minikube ip):5000 to the list of insecure registries in Docker (e.g. in Docker for Mac this is in Preferences -> Daemon -> Insecure registries -> Apply & Restart).

+Once you are done, you can resume the [getting started guide](/README.md) to install nuclio on this cluster.